dusk-network/dusk-migration/README.md

 # DUSK Migration Contract

 This project contains the smart contract and related scripts for migrating DUSK tokens from ERC20/BEP20 to native DUSK.
+It also contains the Dusk Mainnet Onramp contract.
 The project is built using Hardhat.

 **Migration Flow**:
 1. User invokes `migrate()` with ERC20/BEP20 DUSK tokens and their Dusk mainnet Moonlight key.